JDN89/vue-dotnet-issue-tracker/README.md

 ```
 - cd into WebUI folder
     - $ dotnet run
-- cd into root folder (set up code first migration)
-    - $ dotnet ef migrations add initialCreate -p Infrastructure -s WebUI

 ```
- > it's possible that you have to switch the order of dotnet run and dotnet ef migrations ( I don't remember the exact order).
 <br />

 ## After installation
-- when you run dotnet run, seed (dummmy) data gets stored into your db, so you have something to work with
+- when you run '$ dotnet run', seed (dummy) data gets stored into your db, so you have something to work with
     - check Infrastructure/Persistence/Seed.cs
 <br/>
 Dummy user: